SC431 - Photonic Technologies in the Data Center

 Basic knowledge of fiber optic systems, including fiber transmission basics, optical link budgets, and characterization of high-speed links is beneficial but not required.

 Clint Schow earned a PhD from the University of Texas at Austin in 1999.
 After positions at IBM in Rochester, MN and Agility Communications in Santa Barbara, CA, he spent eleven years at IBM Research in Yorktown Heights, NY.
 In 2015, Dr. Schow joined the ECE Department of the University of California Santa Barbara.
-He is a Senior Member of the OSA and the IEEE, has published more than 150 journal and conference articles, and has more than twenty issued patents.
+He is a Fellow of the OSA and the IEEE, has published more than 200 journal and conference articles, and has 33 issued patents.